 I also recently worked with BBC Stories to produce a short documentary film about the project, which was shown across BBC online and social media channels.
 It has currently been viewed by 33k people.

 The project has previously been displayed at The Southbank Centre, London and The Whitworth, Manchester as part of events connecting art and our response to death.
 There is a small exhibition scheduled for July 2018 in Oriel Colwyn, Colwyn Bay.

 Below are examples of work from the project, with a biography below.
 Please visit the project site to explore the photofilm, still photography and longform interview for each story.

-Simon Bray is a Manchester based documentary & landscape artist, who develops projects exploring place through photography and sound, investigating our connection to place and it’s influence on our personal identity through narratives and the notion of journey.
+Simon Bray is a Manchester based artist, who develops projects exploring place, through photography, text and sound, investigating our connection to place and its influence on our personal identity.

 Simon is currently working with photographer Martin Parr, producing a new commission for Manchester Art Gallery, to be exhibited later this year.
 In 2017, Simon was one of 6 artists invited to undertake a fellowship with Manchester International Festival, working alongside Hong Kong based artist Samson Young.
 He was also invited to make new work for the publication ‘This Is The Place’, by Tony Walsh & Friends.

 Simon collaborated with artist Tom Musgrove on landscapes project 'The Edges Of These Isles', supported by a 120-page self-published book sponsored by G.F SMITH and documentary film.